-The following additional disclosures are provided for the 2021 accounting period in accordance with Section 82 of Act No. 90/2012 Coll., on Corporations and Cooperatives (the "Business Corporations Act").
+The following additional disclosures relating to the 2022 accounting period are provided in accordance with Section 82 of Act No. 90/2012 Coll., on Corporations and Cooperatives (the "Corporations Act").

-a.
 Structure of relations

-Controlled Entity: Philip Morris ČR a.s.
+Controlled entity: Philip Morris ČR a.s.

-Controlling Entity: Philip Morris Holland Holdings B.V.
+Controlling entity: Philip Morris Holland Holdings B.V.

-Entities controlled by the same controlling entity (the "jointly controlled entities"): Companies controlled directly or indirectly by Philip Morris Holland Holdings B.V. as well as by Philip Morris International Inc., which is the ultimate managing entity of this group ("PMI group").
+Entities controlled by the same controlling entity (the "jointly controlled entities"): companies controlled directly or indirectly by Philip Morris Holland Holdings B.V. as well as by Philip Morris International Inc., which is the ultimate controlling entity of this group ("PMI group").